synthotec/synthotec.github.io/Documentation/SynthoTec-4D/Classes/ClassFunction.md

 Class constructor($Name : Text)
 ```

-Stores metadata about a class function
+Creates a new class function metadata object with the specified function name

 **Parameters:**